davenquinn/xenoliths/paper/text/chapters/04-origin-of-ml.md

 beneath Crystal Knob.

-In the Oligocene to early Miocene, the Pacific-Farallon spreading ridge obliquely intersected the Cordillera subduction zone at the coast of southern California, leading to the development of the San Andreas transform system [@Atwater1970].
+In the Oligocene to early Miocene, the Pacific-Farallon spreading ridge obliquely intersected the Cordilleran subduction zone at the coast of southern California, leading to the development of the San Andreas transform system [@Atwater1970].
 Ridge impingement was kinematically complex due to large-offset ridge-ridge transforms, resulting in the opening of a geometrically complex